 - (A) Regulating Reserves \$0.358 per kilowatt per month - (B) Non-Regulating Reserves \$0.395 per kilowatt per month b.
-VERBS Rates For Solar Resources c.
-Billing Factor
+VERBS Rates For Solar Resources

 Customers taking VERBS will receive BPA's Variable Energy Resource forecast and submit schedules that are consistent with the signal or that result in less imbalance for the scheduling period.